Ickworth North Lawn & Italianate Garden stroll

 True Lucombe Oaks are clones of the original tree, but Lucombe Oak is also often used to refer to any hybrid between Turkey Oaks and Cork Oaks.

-West Wing Reception grid ref: TL810610
+West Wing grid reference TL810610

 You made it